Don't Ask Out Loud

 "Don't Ask Out Loud" is a song by American singer-songwriter Martha Davis, which was released in 1988 as the fourth single from her debut solo studio album Policy (1987).
 The song was written by Davis, Roger Bruno and Ellen Schwartz, and produced by Richie Zito.
-Released in Australia only, "Don't Tell Me the Time" peaked at number 90 on the Music Report chart.
+Released in Australia only, "Don't Ask Out Loud" peaked at number 90 on the Music Report chart.

 Background

 Davis cowrote "Don't Ask Out Loud" with the songwriting couple Roger Bruno and Ellen Schwartz during a period when she was meeting different songwriters to potentially collaborate with.
 Davis recalled in 1987, "Ellen and Roger came over to my house one day.
 Ellen sat down at the keyboard and started playing this wonderful music."

 Davis was inspired to write the song's lyrics after having recently watched the British dystopian science fiction film Nineteen Eighty-Four on cable, which Davis described as "devastating", "very dark" and "beautifully shot".
 She commented, "The song is my interpretation of a Nineteen Eighty-Four situation.
 You know, don't ask out loud, someone might hear you... keeping the children huddled under your arm and telling them to be quiet because you can't be found doing this or being here."